Zababdeh

 Zababdeh or Zababida (الزبابدة) is a town in the State of Palestine, in the northern West Bank, located 15 km southeast of Jenin and 2 km from the Arab American University.

 History

-Sherds from the Middle Bronze Age II, Iron Age I & II, through to the Byzantine era have been found at the site.
+Sherds from the Middle Bronze Age II, Iron Age I and II, through to the Byzantine Empire era have been found at the site.

 Remains of a Frankish bovaria (=farm) has been noted, while sherds from the Mamluk and Ottoman era have also been found.

 Ottoman era

 The village was (re-)founded in 1834, during the Ottoman era, by three Christian Greek Orthodox families who purchased the land from Jenin Muslims.
 In 1838 "Zabedet" was noted as a Greek Christian village in the Haritheh area, north of Nablus.

 In 1882, the PEF's Survey of Western Palestine (SWP) described it as a "moderate sized village at the south edge of the arable plain called Wady es Selhab, supplied by a well on the east, with a low hill covered with brushwood on the south."

 The Latin Catholic mission established its presence in the village in 1883.

 In the 19th century sister Marie-Alphonsine Danil Ghattas lived here.